Kevin Sheedy (Australian footballer): Post-coaching career

 After Sheedy left the Essendon Football Club when he was sacked as senior coach at the end of the 2007 season, Sheedy visited the United States and Canada in 2007 on a tour of North America as AFL ambassador, attending the USAFL National Championships, and was well received from stateside fans.

 In October 2008, Sheedy was appointed in a marketing role at the Richmond Football Club.
 In this role, Sheedy focused solely on marketing and promotions.

-Sheedy was appointed to the Board of Directors at the GWS Giants in December 2013.
+Sheedy was appointed to the board of directors at the GWS Giants in December 2013.

 In 2015, Sheedy left and departed from his position as board member of the GWS Giants, to return to the Essendon Football Club in the role of General Manager, Commercial Development and Innovation.
 In this role, Sheedy worked closely with commercial, community and marketing departments, spending significant time engaging with key stakeholders, developing new growth strategies and supporting the successful execution of the broader club vision and strategy.

-In September 2020, Sheedy was appointed to the Board of Directors at the Essendon Football Club.
+In September 2020, Sheedy was appointed to the board of directors at the Essendon Football Club.
+On August 15, 2024, it was announced that Sheedy would step down from the board at Essendon Football Club at the end of the 2024 AFL season.

 Legacy

 Sheedy's legacy is credited by "some commentators who observed that his considerable achievements were due not so much to abundant natural talent but to determination and the thoughtful application of his abilities".
-Despite Sheedy's impressive record in Australian Rules football as a player and coach, "his most profound influence may be the innovations he proposed and supported.
+Despite Sheedy's impressive record in Australian rules football as a player and coach, "his most profound influence may be the innovations he proposed and supported.
 He has left an indelible mark on the game".
-Sheedy’s most enduring legacy will be the changes that he promoted and supported, where he was a proponent of the extended interchange bench from two players to four, which has eased the physical demands on players caused by the increasing speed of the game and Sheedy also came up with the creation of the annual Essendon–Collingwood Anzac Day match.
+Sheedy's most enduring legacy will be the changes that he promoted and supported, where he was a proponent of the extended interchange bench from two players to four, which has eased the physical demands on players caused by the increasing speed of the game, and Sheedy's creation of the traditional annual Essendon–Collingwood Anzac Day match, which has continued on for 30 years and counting.
 Sheedy has also been a great promoter and supporter of indigenous players, developing initiatives to take the game to indigenous communities and to foster and develop promising players.
 He also promoted the creation of an annual Essendon–Richmond Dreamtime at the 'G match to recognise each club's achievements in supporting the integration of indigenous culture and players.
 He has watched with pride as these and other initiatives have brought about a steady expansion of the number of indigenous players, the rewards mutually enjoyed, and the role models they provide to up-and-coming indigenous players.
 According to the Sport Australia Hall of Fame, in which Sheedy was inducted in 2009, "For all the Premiership trophies he has held aloft as player and coach, it is this legacy that may give him greatest satisfaction."